Stepford Cuckoos: Corsairs

 Soon afterwards, the institute is rebuilt, with Emma Frost and Cyclops as headmasters and leaders of the X-Men.
-Frost and Summers divided the older students into several six-person training squads, each taught by a staff member.
-The remaining three Cuckoos, now calling themselves the "Three-in-One," were assigned to the Corsairs squad, advised by Cyclops.
-The three girls were the co-leaders of the squad.
+Frost and Cyclops divide the older students into several six-person training squads, each taught by a staff member.
+The remaining three Cuckoos, now calling themselves the Three-in-One, are assigned to the Corsairs squad, advised by Cyclops.

-In X-Men: Phoenix Endsong (March–June 2005), the cosmic entity known as the Phoenix Force came back to Earth seeking to inhabit the body of Jean Grey.
-Quentin Quire, still in love with Sophie, sensed the Phoenix and exhumed Sophie's body.
-He sought the Phoenix, which resurrected Sophie, but she promptly chooses to die again rather than be with him.
+In X-Men: Phoenix Endsong (2005), the Phoenix Force returns to Earth seeking to inhabit the body of Jean Grey.
+Quentin Quire, still in love with Sophie, senses the Phoenix and exhumes Sophie's body.
+The Phoenix resurrects Sophie, but she promptly chooses to die again rather than be with Quire.
 The X-Men defeat the Phoenix, though a shard of it locates Celeste.